 - Cheese Beer Bread

 If you like this beef soup recipe, please give it a 5-star rating below.

 Old Fashioned Beef Vegetable Barley Soup

 - 16 ounces beef stew meat

-- 8 cups beef broth or stock (low sodium preferred)
+- 8 cups low sodium beef broth or stock (or more if necessary)

 - 1 can - 8 ounces tomato sauce